Why Can't We Be Friends? (song)

-"Why Can't We Be Friends?" is a song by American funk band War, from their 1975 studio album of the same name.
-It has a simple structure, with the phrase "Why can't we be friends?" being sung four times after each two-line verse amounting to forty-four times in under four minutes.
-The song reached No. 6 on the Billboard Hot 100 in the summer of 1975, and uniquely features each band member singing their own verse.
-It was played in outer space when NASA beamed it to the linking of Soviet cosmonauts and U.S. astronauts for the Apollo–Soyuz Test Project.
-Billboard ranked it as the No. 24 song of that year.
+"Why Can't We Be Friends?" is a song by American funk band War, from their 1975 studio album Why Can't We Be Friends?.
+It has a simple structure, with the phrase "Why can't we be friends?" being sung four times after each two-line verse.
+The song reached No. 6 on the US Billboard Hot 100 in the summer of 1975, and uniquely features each band member singing his own verse.
+It was played in outer space when NASA beamed it to the linking of Soviet cosmonauts and US astronauts for the Apollo–Soyuz Test Project.
+Billboard magazine ranked it as the No. 24 song of that year.